aer0ss/aerofs/docs/how-to/get_started.md

      echo source ~/repos/aerofs/tools/bashrc/include.sh >> ~/.profile
      sudo sh -c 'echo 192.168.51.150 unified.syncfs.com >> /etc/hosts'
      source ~/repos/aerofs/tools/bashrc/include.sh

+     ssh apt.aerofs.com (Create password and don't forget it!)

      lp-create

 The last step may take a while (expect 30 mins).
 Grab a coffee from Philz, look at other docs, or chat with your new teammates while it's ongoing.
 Once done, you can run `lp-ssh` to log in your VM.
 See [Local Production (aka. local prod)](../references/local_prod.html) for more information about the private environment.